-This was a question David Donnelly and the guys at Blue Water Explorer asked when they set up their operation in Tonga.
+This was a question David Donnelly asked when he set up his operation in Tonga.

 Having studied Humpbacks for many years, Donnelly knew that, however carefully whale swims are run, there will always be some residual effect.
 Even the best run whale swim operation is still part of an industry driving increasing demand for swims.

 So the question is, at what point does this become unsustainable?
 This isn’t just a whale welfare issue.
 Tonga is a developing nation that depends on tourism, underpinning local education, health and livelihoods.